 Managing product increments with Trello

-To do this, we need to create a column on the far right of the release board named 'Awaiting Release.'
-If you have multiple increments awaiting release, create another list.
-Over time, your release board may get quite busy so its good to make a habit of archiving old releases in a way that works well for your team.
+To do this, we need to create a column on the far right of the release board named 'Awaiting Release'.
+Over time, your release board may get quite busy so it's good to make a habit of archiving old releases in a way that works well for your team.

 Release notes with Trello